oVirt/ovirt-site/source/release/4.4.4/index.md

 #### Contributors

-37 people contributed to this release:
+45 people contributed to this release:

 	Ahmad Khiet (Contributed to: ovirt-engine)
-	Ales Musil (Contributed to: ovirt-provider-ovn, vdsm)
-	Amit Bawer (Contributed to: vdsm)
+	Ales Musil (Contributed to: ovirt-engine, ovirt-provider-ovn, vdsm) Amit Bawer (Contributed to: vdsm)
 	Andrej Cernek (Contributed to: vdsm)
 	Arik Hadas (Contributed to: ovirt-engine)